On Equivalence of Binary Asymmetric Channels regarding the Maximum Likelihood Decoding: Introduction

+We may considered another ML decoder different than the standard ML decoder if instead of return a 'FAIL' message in case of ambiguity (i.e. several codewords $c$ maximizing $\Pr_W(x|c)$), it returns a codeword $c$ maximizing $\Pr_W(x|c)$, chosen uniformly at random.
+This (probabilistic) ML decoder will be called the \emph{uniform ML decoder}.
+The definition of equivalence of channels proposed in this paper contemplates both decoders, the standard and the uniform ML decoder, as it is shown in the next section.

 This paper is organized as follows: In Section \ref{SectionMLDequivalence} we introduce an equivalence relation between channels in such a way that equivalent channels determine equal decoding criteria when MLD is considered and discuss some properties of this relation.
-We consider for each (fixed) $n\geq 2$ the above equivalence relation restricted to the parametric family of channels $\mbox{BAC}^{n}(p,q)$.
-A description of the regions in the parameter space determined by this equivalence relation and the number of such regions is provided, for each $n\geq 2$, in Section \ref{SectionDecisionCriteria}.
-In Section \ref{SectionFurtherRemarks} we discuss some properties of the BAC-function and the areas of the regions determined by its level curves, which are related to the probability of a given channel to have some prescribed admissible criterion.
+We consider for each (fixed) $n\geq 2$ the above equivalence relation restricted to the BACs.
+In Section \ref{SectionDecisionCriteria} we introduce the BAC-function, the key to describe the regions determined by the equivalence relation in the parameter space (i.e. in the fundamental triangle).
+The number of such regions is provided for every $n\geq 2$.
+In Section \ref{SectionFurtherRemarks} we discuss some properties of the BAC-function and the areas of the regions determined by its level curves, which are related to the probability of a random choice of $(p,q)$ to produce a channel $n$-equivalent to a given BAC.